 Recessed Lighting Is A Great Option

 Recessed lighting can be the perfect solution for a modern home theatre room.
 Recessed lighting installs easily into ceiling tiles and is light weight, so the fixture is easily supported by existing brackets and suspension wire.
 As with all drop or suspended ceiling projects, measure the room and plot the grid out on graph paper.
 Use this grid to help determine the placement of the lights in the room.
+Other than lighting, in New Jersey your home might actually get quite warm, then you might need an AC Repair service in case your AC breaks down and you start sweating.

 Add additional suspension wire to help hold the brackets, using the previous instructions.
 Use a keyhole saw to cut a circular hole in the center of the ceiling tiles that will accommodate lights.
 This is where the light will be mounted.
 Add a C channel to both sides of the light can.
 Clip the channel to the main tee bracket.
 Wire the light or hire a qualified electrician to do the work.
 Replace the tile and clip the trim bracket to the front of the light.